Here’s where we answer all your questions… we hope! You can find out —

 - Saturday 8 days later (7pm), at the Community Hall, 59 Cambridge Rd, Bellerive.

 - Saturday 7 days later (7pm), at the Lenah Valley Community Hall Meeting Room, 22 Creak Rd, Lenah Valley.

-At our Good Games events, because there is a working cafe contained within the store, we cannot take in food or drink to consume during the event.
-There are plenty of snacks and drinks to purchase there at very reasonable prices though!
+At our Good Games and New Sydney events, we can order food in-house since both have kitchens.
+There are also plenty of snacks and drinks to purchase at both locations, as well as at BattleAxe Games.

 What kind of people come to HoGS events?

 We’re social players and our primary goal when we get together is to have fun.
 Ages span about 5 to 75, although the core group of enthusiasts is in their 20s, 30s and 40s.
 Usually there are more males than females, as is typical in this hobby; but there are quite a number of enthusiastic — and competitive — women who attend regularly as well!

 On a typical games night, anywhere from 15-30 people will play in groups of about 3-6, although the night can finish with a game that includes everybody.

 YES! …and you’ll be made to feel welcome.